ujesh-sakariya/local-deep-research/README.md

 The system includes multiple search engines.
 Some require API keys:

 Use .env in config folder if .secrets.toml doesnt work.

+You can also overwrite other settings via environment variables, e.g. to overwrite [web] port setting in settings.toml please use: **LDR_WEB__PORT=8080**

 ```toml
 # Add to .secrets.toml